 Due to the flexibility of JavaScript, everyone can write code according to their own habits.
-There are functional programming methods, and there are also object literals that are widely used today.
-Due to the emergence of object-oriented, the functional programming that JavaScript just started has also gradually Evolved into class programming.
-Now I will briefly explain several familiar programming habits:
+There are functional programming methods and there are also a wider range of object literals used now.
+Due to the emergence of object-oriented, the function programming in JavaScript has gradually begun.
+Evolved into a class programming method.
+Now I will give a brief explanation of several more familiar programming habits:

 1. Object literal: